ome/omero-documentation/omero/sysadmins/config.rst

 omero.db.poolsize
 ^^^^^^^^^^^^^^^^^
 Sets the number of database server connections which will be used by OMERO.

-Your database installation will need to be configured to accept *at least* as many, preferably more, connections as this value.
+A sizeable increase in this value, e.g. to 100, will significantly increase the performance of your server, but your database installation will need to be configured to accept *at least* as many, preferably more, connections as this value.

+The related values omero.threads.max_threads and omero.threads.background_threads do *not* need to be increased by the same amount.
+A system will be more stable if background_threads is less than max_threads and max_threads is less than poolsize.

 Default: `10`